rammohanraonamburi/loan-rag-chatbot/README.md

-# 🏦 Loan Application RAG Chatbot
+# 🏦 Loan Application Chatbot

-A sophisticated **Retrieval-Augmented Generation (RAG)** Q&A chatbot for loan application analysis, built with modern AI technologies.
+A **smart Q&A chatbot** for loan application analysis, built with Streamlit and pandas for easy deployment and use.

 ## 🌐 Live Demo